 This course comprises an integrated introduction to Irish Studies incorporating elements from all the contributing disciplines, a series of interdisciplinary seminars focusing on key themes in Irish Studies such as Identity, Emigration, and Religion, and a broad range of elective courses as outlined below.
 The series of field trips is designed to complement the courses taught in the various modules and is an integral element in the overall course structure.

-Students will choose two of the following courses (3 credits each) to enroll in:
+Students will choose one of the following courses (3 credits each) to enroll in:

 SS115 Representing Ireland - Literature and Film